emawind84/SelacoVR/README.md

 One hand (right by default) is tracked for the weapon. *You will need 3D weapons* I have included a 3d weapon pack in the release, which I have rescaled/moved to work correctly.
 I've only tested the original doom weapons.

-You will also need a doom wad file.
-You need to start with the commandline:
+You will also need a doom wad file copied to the directory you unzipped to.
+Run the included batch file to start up (OpenVRDoom.bat).

-gzdoom.exe +vr_mode 10 -file WeaponsForVR.pk3

 I made the 3D weapons from a file called "st-models-complete.pk3" which I found somewhere on the internet.
 It wasn't completely compatible with this version of gzdoom, so I cut it down to just the weapons (which are).
 Hopefully the original authors won't mind me redistributing this!